vantwoutmaarten/solidity-practice/README.md

 3. `testnet`
    both unit and integration tests are made.

-4. Completely custom ERC20 tokens.
+4. project 4: Completely custom ERC20 tokens.

 This project is a bit smaller, but it shows how to build completely custom ERC-20 tokens in one of the easiest ways possible.
 Since, these tokens are just smart contracts that include pre specified functions, I will add these functions by using the pre-built contracts from openzeppelin.

+5. project 5: brownie-AAVE.
-5. In this project, I will work with brownie and make some scripts that interact with defi protocols.
+In this project, I will work with brownie and make some scripts that interact with defi protocols.
 First, I will borrow and lend funds on AAVE automatically based on some conditions.

+6. project 6: NFT-dogs-with-random-scarcity-features
+An NFT project, three different breeds of dogs can be minted, which breed of dog is minted depends on a randomnumber generatad by chainlink.
+The images and the metadata of all the nfts are hosted on ipfs.
+By creating tokenURI's, NFT's are visible on OpenSea.
+This project contains different scripts to deploy the nft factory, create new random collectibles, setting the metadata and last of all to create the tokenURI's.

+7.
+Project explowing upgradable smart contracts with different proxy patterns.
+The three proxy patterns explored are the transparent proxy pattern, the universal upgradable proxy and the diamond proxy pattern.
+Transparent proxy pattern: Admins can't call implementation contract functions, only functions that govern the updates.
+Universal upgradable proxy UUPS: AdminOnly upgrade functions are in the implementation contract instead of the proxy contract Diamond pattern: allows for multiple implementation contracts.